iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.15.0/report.md

 > A good start, decent app.
 Could benefit from adding contact tracing, scientific information, better stats and province-specific information...
 Make it truly a NATIONAL app to organize the response!<br> :date: __2020-07-30 02:06:55__

 > Very disappointed.
 No Bluetooth integration.
 Kind of a fail, not completely but close.<br> :date: __2020-07-24 18:07:44__

-> On the surface the app appears to do what it claims.
-I will update my review once I've had a chance to inspect the code for myself and do some testing of my own.<br> :date: __2020-07-05 23:34:48__